akilans/golang-mini-projects/README.md

 # Golang Mini Projects for Beginners

-Here is the collections for beginner friendly golang projects
+Here is the collection of beginner friendly golang projects

 ### Mini Projects

 - Book Store cli app to list, add, update, delete books using golang inbuilt modules

+- Organize folder based on file extensions

 ## Credits and references